The business world is rife with misbeliefs about user experience design.

 In reality, only 2.5% of listeners correctly identified the song.

 Why were tappers so overconfident?
 Because they couldn't appropriately conceive what it was like before they knew what song they were tapping.
-The rhythm was obvious in their mind.
+The rhythm was evident in their mind.

 The same can happen to anyone working on a product design.
-We have so much knowledge about the solution we’re building that we forget our audience — the people who will actually use the product — don’t have anywhere near as much understanding of how it works.
+We have so much knowledge about the solution we’re building that we forget our audience — the people who will use the product — doesn’t have anywhere near as much understanding of how it works.

-So we do empathy research, and we translate that research into empathy maps, which are important tools for helping designers consider the context of use for their audience.
+So we do empathy research and translate that research into empathy maps, which are important tools for helping designers consider the context of use for their audience.